 Be respectful of the performers and your fellow audience members.
 If you are planning on making some noise and socializing during performances (which is totally fine), please find a place further away from the stage.

 Rowdy behaviour is tolerated (away from the music, of course), obnoxious behaviour is not!

-E-ticket on a mobile device or printed ticket (no transactions on-site!)
+E-ticket on a mobile device or printed ticket (if festival pass is pre-purchased)

 Bug spray (or light, loose, long clothing to protect against mosquitoes)